Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance: Conclusion

 \section{Conclusion}

-In this work, we presented an object-centric imitation learning framework for last-meter navigation that achieves manipulation-ready precision of approximately 0.3 meters in translation and $9\degree$ in orientation using only RGB observations.
-By leveraging goal images, text-driven segmentation, and a spatially grounded decoder, our method learns robust positioning relative to target objects without requiring depth, LiDAR, or prior maps.
+In this work, we presented an object-centric imitation learning framework for last-meter navigation that achieves manipulation-ready precision of about 0.3 meters in translation and $9\degree$ in orientation using only RGB observations.
 Experiments on the Spot robot show strong generalization to unseen instances and new environments, demonstrating that the learned policy reliably approaches target objects and often attains the correct final pose.

-The system remains constrained by its dependence on segmentation quality, particularly in low-light conditions or cluttered backgrounds.
-This limitation can be mitigated as more advanced segmentation methods become available to replace the current segmentation module.
-In addition, our approach assumes the target object remains visible and unobstructed.
-Extending the policy to handle occlusions or temporary loss of visibility would be a valuable direction for robust real-world deployment.
+The system remains constrained by its dependence on segmentation quality and unobstructed target visibility, motivating future work on integrating stronger segmentation models and improving robustness to occlusions.